tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项_intl_en.md

 #### Billing restrictions

-Currently, INTELLIGENT TIERING does not support the COS Select and batch operation features.
+Currently, the COS Select and batch operation features do not work with INTELLIGENT TIERING.